durveshvedak/AudioStyleTransfer/README.md

 # AudioStyleTransfer
 Deep Audio Style Transfer

+Base Model directory: It contains base model implementation of the project

+Shallow model directory: It contains shallow model implementation of the project

+Trained model directory: It contains trained model implementation of the project

-audio_utils.ipynb: Utility file containing helper functions to convert raw audio to spectrogram and vice-versa
+# audio_utils.ipynb: Utility file containing helper functions to convert raw audio to spectrogram and vice-versa

-model.ipynb: CNN model
+# model.ipynb: CNN model

-audio_style_transfer_main.ipynb: Main file reading in content and style audio, converting to spectogram and running CNN model for optimization
+# audio_style_transfer_main.ipynb: Main file reading in content and style audio, converting to spectogram and running CNN model for optimization

-shallow_cnn.ipynb: Shallow CNN model to test performance on sample dataset
+# shallow_cnn.ipynb: Shallow CNN model to test performance on sample dataset